MultiPoolMiner/MultiPoolMiner/README.md

 **If both, specific (e.g. miner version / algorithm name) and generic config ("\*") exist, then only the specific config is used.
 The generic config will be ignored entirely.**
 **Important: The miner config defined in the config file overrides all 'out-of-the-box' config that is defined in the miner definition file.**

-Parameters: These settings will be added to the miner command line for the selected miner algorithm.
+Commands: These settings will be added to the miner command line for the selected miner algorithm.
-CommonParameters: These settings will be added to the miner command line for ALL miner algorithms.
+CommonCommands: These settings will be added to the miner command line for ALL miner algorithms.
-Parameters and CommonParameters are cumulative.
+Commands and CommonCommands are cumulative.

+Note: If you configure *Persistent miner configuration* and *Customize miner commands*, then the config data from *Persistent miner configuration* take precedence.

-#### Add custom miner commands
+#### Customize miner commands
-MPM stores all default miner commands (= what algos to mine) in the miner file.
-You can override these commands with your own by modifing the config file:
+MPM stores all default miner commands (= what algos to mine and the commands to do so) in the miner file.
+You can override these commands with your own by modifing the config file.

 The miner name must be entered without the ending version number (e.g. for ClaymoreEthash-v14.7 remove -v14.7) The algorithm name must be entered in the normalized form as returned by Get-Algorithm.